jina-ai/jina/docs/tutorials/chatbot.md

 `.match` is a method of both `DocumentArray` and `DocumentArrayMemmap`.
 Learn more about it {ref}`in this section<match-documentarray>`.
 ```

-To import the executors, just add this to the imports:
+To import the Executors, just add this to the imports:

 ``` python
 from my_executors import MyTransformer, MyIndexer
 ```

-And remove the dummy executors we made.
+And remove the dummy Executors we made.
 Your `app.py` should now look like this:

 ``` python
 import os